Matheus Costa (footballer): Botafogo-SP

 Matheus Costa made his league debut against Mirassol on 17 February 2024.
 He scored his first goal for the club in the Copa do Brasil on 15 March 2024, scoring against Anápolis in the 45th+3rd minute.

+Petro de Luanda

+In August 2025, Costa moved to Angola, joining Girabola club Petro de Luanda on a contract until the end of the season.

+Return to Leixões

+On 31 January 2026, after having made just four appearances for Petro de Luanda, Costa returned to Portugal, joining his former club Leixões, who sat bottom of the Liga Portugal 2 table.